sarahkasiske/physical-computing/midterm/readme.md

 ## Closing and Opening Petals

-With working LEDs I began working on the mechanics needed to open and close the flower petals. to allow the petals to open and close I cut up a headband and stiched pieces of it between the petals and the center of the flower.
+With working LEDs, I began working on the mechanics needed to open and close the flower petals. to allow the petals to open and close I cut up a headband and stitched pieces of it between the petals and the center of the flower.
 In order to attach the pieces of headband to the petals I had to remove the tool covering the petals.

 ![Headband, Needle and Thread](https://github.com/sarahkasiske/physical-computing/blob/master/midterm/images/IMG_2748.JPG)